zer2/fantasy-basketball-optimizer/about/auctions.md

 Another way of framing this is that the lowest-ranking players are highly likely to be shuffled around over the course of the season through waiver wires and free agency, so it is not worth spending much money on them, even if theoretically they are projected to be somewhat more valueable than their alternatives.
 This is a known concept in the fantasy basketball community- for example it is referenced in this [reddit thread](https://www.reddit.com/r/fantasybball/comments/16se6gt/auction_draft_observationsdata/).

-To get a sense of how this effects value, we can model the situation mathematically.
-This thought experiment leads to the SAVOR procedure

 ### Building a mathematical model

 Assume that the replacement value remains the same over the course of a season.
 This is intuitively reasonable; individual players may go up or down but the value of the player at rank e.g. 157 should be relatively consistent.